Booker T Washington Monument

 About

-The Booker T. Washington Monument is a commemorative site dedicated to the life and times of one of America’s most renowned African Americans.
-The monument area is comprised of 239 acres, which is the location of the original Burroughs tobacco plantation in the 19th century.
+The Booker T Washington Monument is a commemorative site dedicated to the life and times of one of America’s most renowned African Americans.
+The monument area comprises 239 acres and is situated on the site of the original Burroughs tobacco plantation.
+The facility features a replica 1850s tobacco farm and slave quarters.

 Booker T. Washington was born into slavery in 1856.
 Like other children his age, he labored in the tobacco fields alongside his parents and siblings.
 When Booker was nine years old, slavery was abolished.
-From one hour to the next, Booker was a slave and then he was free.
 But, according to his written records, the jubilation of freedom lasted but an hour, as the ramifications of instant freedom without remuneration became clear.
 The slaves were free, but had no money and nowhere to go for sustenance or shelter.

 Happily, there is no admission fee to get into the Booker T. Washington Monument.
 It’s an absolutely free destination that you can enjoy with your family and friends.
 Once inside, you can freely enjoy the many exhibits, videos, tours and special events on the property.